 The election of officers and directors shall be held at the Fall meeting in each odd numbered year.
 Only representatives of active members in good standing may vote.

 Section B. Nominating Committee

-Section D. Any member in good standing may be nominated from the floor for an office and if duly seconded, may participate in the election.
+Section D. Any active member in good standing may be nominated from the floor for an office and if duly seconded, may participate in the election.

 ARTICLE IX.
 Duties of Officers and Directors